guyleonard/orchard/README.md

 ## Standalone Programs

-One each of the following (our preference is always 1.):
+One each of the following, our preference is always #1 and if you wish to add your own to the line up then please feel free to do so and submit a pull request:

 ### orchard.pl